blakmagjick/tamagothchi-mini-project/README.md

 - The pet should die if hunger, sleepiness or boredom hits 10

 #### Here is additional functionality included, along with the above
+- Added prompt when game started to explain basic game rules
 - Restart button
 - Function to disable buttons after pet dies to make sure the stats decrease if pushed after pet's death
 - A message comes up telling the user the reason the pet died